Is there a relationship between AGN and star formation in IR-bright AGNs?: THE SAMPLE

 For comparison purposes, we retain the small subset of sources outside our preferred redshift range ({\bf Supplementary sample}, Table~\ref{tab:sample}) that satisfy the same luminosity and flux requirements, to study the redshift and luminosity dependences.
-The supplementary sample consists of 21 $z < 0.2$ objects and 12 $2.5 < z < 4.2$ objects.
-In addition, since a significant fraction of the parent sample is not bright in the IR, we extended the IR limit to include fainter sources ({\bf Extended sample}, Table~\ref{tab:sample}).
-The extended sample includes 558 AGNs with ${\rm L_X \ge 10^{42} \ergs}$ in 0.2 $< z < $ 2.5, but formally undetected: their 250\,$\mu$m detection significance is between $1-3\,\sigma$.
-The extended sample will be used to characterize the effects of Malmquist bias commonly present in flux-limited samples.
-In Table~\ref{tab:sample} we summarize the redshift and luminosity distributions for the 3 samples.
-The basic physical properties including HR, the intrinsic N$_{\rm H}$, and the absorption corrected \lx\ are listed in Table~\ref{tab:data}.
-Figure~\ref{fig:zlx} plots the $z$ and luminosity distributions of the AGN samples color coded by their luminosities: the IR-bright AGN main sample (colored dots), the fainter extended sample (crosses), and the supplementary sample (grey dots).
-The method to calculate the different IR luminosities are described in Section.\ref{sec:analysis}.
+The supplementary sample consists of 20 $z < 0.2$ objects and 12 objects at $2.5 < z < 4.2$.

+In addition, since a significant fraction (84\%) of the parent sample is not bright in the IR, we extend the IR limit to include fainter sources with `marginal' detections ({\bf expanded sample}, Table~\ref{tab:sample}).
+The expanded sample includes 558 AGNs with ${\rm L_X \ge 10^{42} \ergs}$ in 0.2 $< z < $ 2.5, but formally undetected: their 250\,$\mu$m detection significance is between $1-3\,\sigma$.
+The expanded sample will be used to characterize the effects of Malmquist bias commonly present in flux-limited samples.